Boeing CH-47F Model Chinook Helicopters

 As of December 2002, two CH-47F model prototype helicopters were produced - 98-00011 and 98-00012.
 Both were conversions from D model helicopters.
 After much test and analysis a third test aircraft was produced - 03-08003.
 This F minus aircraft was utilized for further test and evaluation of new systems and software, as well as for

 extensive training of new air crews.
 03-08003 travelled the country from installation to installation participating in the initial training of many a new aviator and flight engineer.
-By Summer 2009, at least 74 F model production aircraft were fielded.
-Units at Fort Campbell (Kentucky) were the first equipped with the latest Chinook helicopter followed by units at Food Hood (Texas), Fort Bragg (North Carolina), and again at Fort Campbell.
+By Spring 2010, at least 85 F model production aircraft were fielded.
+Units at Fort Campbell (Kentucky) were the first equipped with the latest Chinook helicopter followed by units at Food Hood (Texas), Fort Bragg (North Carolina), again at Fort Campbell, and then Fort Drum (New York).
 On 17 January 2009, one airframe, 05-08012, was shot down in combat.

 Read a brief summary of the disposition of the F model Chinook helicopter - Click-N-Go Here.